Popular

 Be prepared to address every point you have on your resume.
 And when an employer presents a follow-up question like "Tell me more about..." they are trying to dig deeper either because they're curious, or you provided an insufficient response.

-An inability to communicate well in a job interview will leave the employer questioning whether you do have the experience and skills you say you have on paper.
+An inability to communicate well in a job interview will leave the employer questioning whether you have the experience and skills you say you have on paper.

 2. Question Of Permanency